ilpoviertola/eval_generative_v2a_models/README.md

-# Evaluation of Generative Visual to Audio Models
+# Evaluation of Generative Visual to Audio (V2A) Models

 This repo provides an easy way to evaluate generative V2A models.
 It is based on PyTorch.

 ## Usage

-This section walks you through the process of evaluating a generative audio model.
+This section walks you through the process of evaluating a generative v2a model.
 The following steps are required:

 ### 1. Install environment